 Students must apply well in advance of their intended off-campus study term.
 Students will work with Dean Sue Mennicke regarding the application process and must submit materials to Dean Mennicke no later than January 10 of the previous year.
 Application materials will then be reviewed by an F&M faculty committee.

 Critical Language ScholarshipsThe U.S. Department of State, Bureau of Education, and Cultural Affairs offer full funding for the study of languages deemed critical.
+Students spend eight to ten weeks abroad during the summer studying one of 15 critical languages.
 Meet with the Office of International Programs staff to begin the process of exploring credit transfer for a program.
 Applications for summer are due the prior November.

 Diversity Abroad Funding & ResourcesDiversity Abroad provides a searchable database of funding opportunities, organized by academic status, region, country, subject, and diversity criteria.